LukeHeuser/notes/Java/java_basics.md

 * `Methods` is a way of reducing code duplication.

-A method can be executed amny times with potentially different results.
+A method can be executed many times with potentially different results.
 By passing data to the method in the form of arguments/ parameters.
-Developers use the word arguments and parameters interchangably.
+Developers use the word arguments and parameters interchangably. **But** Technically, a parameter is the defination as shown in the method decleration, and the argiment will be the value that's passed to the method when we call it.

 `static` keyword means the method can be directly called using the calss name